seetha-raman/autoencoder/README.md

 # Autoencoder - Models for Denoising, Compressing and Upsampling

-This are CNN Autoencoder implementation of Denosiing, Compressing and Upsampling MNIST dataset
+These models are CNN Autoencoder implementation of Denosiing, Compressing and Upsampling MNIST dataset

 Below are some samples of Autoecoder Result: